kjellm/plugman/README.md

 Why use plugman?
 ----------------

-Plagman's event driven approach lets you completely decouple the application from the plugins.
+Plugman's event driven approach lets you completely decouple the application from the plugins.
 This is in my opinion a major advantage because it lets you factor out functionality into plugins without much added complexity.